hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 ## Hexes Are For More Than Curses

-Well, the bytes that compose the words `Emojis`, `make`, `me`, `smile` should be somewhere in the file that makes up the program. `strings` does not seem to show them, but there *must* be a tool that *will* let us find them!
+Well, the bytes that compose the words `Emojis`, `make`, `me`, `smile` should be somewhere in the file that makes up the `mysteryw` program.
+I mean, the words somehow make it to the screen, right? `strings` does not seem to show them, but there *must* be a tool that *will* let us find them!

 You're right, there is!
 It's called `hexdump`.

 >Note: The name `hexdump` comes from the term used for a base-16 number system.
-The numbers that we normally use (e.g., 0, 5, 17) are from a base-10 number system (known as the decimal system after the prefix dec- which comes from the Greek for the word ten).
-Computers, however, have a different opinion: computers count in binary (a base-2 number system).
-Binary is very difficult for humans to read and write quickly.
-Humans and computers can comprise on base 16, or hexadecimal.
+The numbers that we normally use (e.g., 0, 5, 17) are awesome and come from a base-10 number system (known as the decimal system after the prefix dec- which comes from the Greek for the word ten).
+Computers, however, have a different definition of awesome and they believe that counting in binary (a base-2 number system) is better.
+Binary is very difficult for humans to read and write quickly because it is so verbose.
+Humans and computers can compromise on base 16, or hexadecimal.
 For more information about the hexadecimal number system, check out [this great article](https://link.springer.com/article/10.1007/s00283-022-10206-w).

-Using `hexdump` is only slightly more difficult than using `strings` (and only because there is a *command-line switch* that I encourage you to use). `hexdump` takes a single command-line switch (`-C`) and a single command-line argument (the path to the file whose contents you want to see, represented as individual bytes).
+Using `hexdump` is only slightly more difficult than using `strings` (and only because there is a *command-line switch*, a thing that we type that modifies the behavior of a command-line tool, that I encourage you to use but is not required).
+The way that we will use it, `hexdump` takes a single command-line switch (the `-C`) and a single command-line argument (the path to the file whose contents you want to see, represented as individual bytes).

 ```console
 $ hexdump -C /path/to/file